 Betsy Winkle, All Belong Center for Inclusive Education -- Betsy combines her passion for education and reconciliation in her role as director of evaluation services at All Belong.
 Fueled by a passion for helping each child flourish and develop their God-given gifts, Betsy enjoys walking alongside parents and teachers to help them understand how each struggling child thinks and learns and creating structures within schools that support all students.
 She is particularly intrigued by the impact of life circumstances and mental health on a child’s educational success.
 Betsy received her Bachelor of Arts in psychology from Calvin College and her Master of Arts and specialist degrees from Lehigh University.

-The Office of Catholic Schools in the Diocese of Grand Rapids is grateful for event support from Celebration Cinema.
+The Office of Catholic Schools in the Diocese of Grand Rapids is grateful to our panelists, and for event support from Celebration Cinema.